-The events industry as a whole is facing unprecedented challenges as the world combats the coronavirus pandemic.
-Countless meetings, conferences and trade shows have been cancelled or postponed.
-The sports event industry has likewise been hit hard.
-With stadiums and arenas that once held major sports events currently shuttered, event organizers may need to navigate new possibilities as programs begin to come back online.
+The events industry continues to face unprecedented challenges as the world combats the coronavirus pandemic.
+Countless meetings, conferences and trade shows have been cancelled or postpone, and the sports industry has hit equally as hard.
+With many stadiums and arenas currently shuttered or limited to only specific use cases, event organizers need to navigate new venue possibilities as programs begin to come back online.

 SportsTravel, in partnership with the Atlantic City Sports Commission, recently published an exclusive guide to finding and booking unique sports events venues.
+You can download your guide now.
 The guide offers expert insight into:

 Rethinking Convention Spaces

-Many convention centers are investing in features such as accessible flooring that can be easily transformed, with an eye towards easing logistical challenges for sports event organizers.
+Many convention centers are investing in features such as social distancing infrastructure and accessible flooring that can be easily transformed, with an eye towards easing logistical challenges for sports event organizers.
 You can read about the specific efforts of destinations such as the Atlantic City Convention Center in SportsTravel's guide.

 Making the Most of Location

-Photogenic spots and scenic locales can make for some of the most memorable venues.
+Photogenic spots and scenic locales can make for some of the most memorable venues -- and work doubly well in today's world when they're based outdoors.
 Take note of events such as the North American Sand Soccer Championships in Virginia Beach, Va., and the Jersey Jumps Beach Vault — a pole-vaulting competition — to appreciate what a stunning natural backdrop can do for a competition.

 Placing New Sports in Historic Venues

 In Toronto, the former home of the National Hockey League's Maple Leafs is now hosting esports competitions.
 So is the historic Jim Whelan Boardwalk Hall in Atlantic City.
 Repurposing historic locations can add value to the event and help to reinvigorate the venue.
 Find more inspiration in SportsTravel's guide.